Tuktut Nogait National Park

 Tuktut Nogait National Park (/'tʊktʊt noʊ'ɡaɪt/) is a national park located in the Northwest Territories of Canada that was established in 1998.
 Meaning "young caribou" in Inuvialuktun, the park is home to the calving grounds of the Bluenose-West caribou herd.

+Wildlife

 It is also the home to other wildlife species which are muskoxen, grizzly bears, Arctic chars, red foxes, wolverines, Arctic ground squirrels, collared lemmings, and Mackenzie River wolves.
 Tuktut Nogait is a major breeding and nesting ground for a wide variety of migratory birds.
-Raptors such as peregrine falcons, rough-legged hawks, gyr falcons and golden eagles nest along the steep walls of river canyons.
+Raptors such as peregrine falcons, rough-legged hawks, gyrfalcons and golden eagles nest along the steep walls of river canyons.

+Dolphin-Union Caribou herd

 The Dolphin-Union Caribou herd which normally occupies Victoria Island and winters in the Bathurst area of Nunavut, sometimes migrates as far as Tuktut Nogait National Park following the shoreline in search of windswept areas where the snow cover is cleared making it easier for them to graze.